X01XX/Unorthodox-Expert-System/README.md

 improve its understanding.

 The goal is a better and better understanding of the effects of the actions, due to samples gathered by circumstance and intention.
 Then be able to plan, and execute, a series of actions to change the current state to a goal state.
+The command "to r0101" will attempt to change the current state to 0101.

 A final, exact, understanding is NOT the goal, just as there is a lot that I do not understand, but I can still muddle through life.
 It is also NOT the goal to take every possible sample, if you had a